Shivayetii/python/python/Grafana/notes/README.md

         5.Grafana will manage system reports ,metrics, logs and alerts.

         6.Grafana Integrates with set of data sources, like Prometheus,MySQL, Elasticsearch and Splunk.

-    3. What's Grafana dashboard?

-       A Grafana dashboard supports multiple panels in a single grid.
-You can visualize results from multiple data sources simultaneously.

-    4. How to create dashboard in Grafana?

-       1. After installation of Grafana it will show Grafana welcome page.

-       2. On top of Grafana page on left side we can see (+) plus option so first we need click on plus option

-       3. And then it will show dashboard option so second step is click on dashboard option

-       4. It will display add new panel so third step is click on add new panel

-       5. It will display visualization under visualization we can see multiple options like charts, graphs etc

-          We can select our requirement which options we need. if data is not it will display no data on screen

-       6. We are able to add data in grafana for we can do below like that

-       7. First click on settings and it will display datasources so we need to click on datasources

-       8. And second step is add data source here available different types of databases we can select what data source we need to add.

 SECTION 2:
 ---------